iworks/simple-revision-control/readme.txt

 = Why this plugin is better than the entry in `wp-config.php` file? =

 You can set up a number of revisions by post type.
 Setting in `wp-config.php` file allows setting only one number of revisions for all post types.

-= Why my CPT is not listed? =

-You can setup number of revisions only for post types witch supports `revisions`  See more: [function Reference / register post type / parameters / supports](http://codex.wordpress.org/Function_Reference/register_post_type#Parameters)

-= My website is not in English, will simple-revision-control work? =

-Simple Revision Control plugin will work on websites in any language.
+You can add od remove revisions support per post types.
+At least you can delete unwanted revisions.

 == Screenshots ==

-1. Simple Revision Control set up.
-1. Simple Revision Control set up with CPT.
+1. Set up with post types.
+1. Info screen with ability to delete revisions by post type.
+1. Entries list screen with ability to delete revisions by element.

 == Changelog ==

-= 2.0.1 (2022-02-18) =
+= 2.1.0 (2022-03-01) =
+* Added ability to remove revisions - depend on configuration.
+* Added ability to turn on revisions for post types without revisions.
+* Improved UX on configuration screen.
 * Updated iWorks Options to 2.8.1.
 * Updated iWorks Rate to 2.1.0.